 This novel in three sections follows a nameless man on a journey west.
 Flat, neutral-sounding declarations meander around a variety of encyclopedic topics — firearms and mass shootings, but also homosexuality, autism, and the goth subculture.
 The language becomes increasingly simplified and fragmented.
 This 2018 edition reflects current events and was generated with up-to-date text and links from some of the writers struggling the hardest to produce explanations.

 The 2018 edition is for sale as of July 4, 2018.
 Produced on the MIT Press Bookstore Espresso Book Machine.
-Edition of 13 (corresponding to the original 13 states) + 3 artist’s proofs (red, white, and blue).
-As of July 5, 12 of the 13 are still available for purchase.
+Edition of 13 (corresponding to the original 13 states) + 3 artist’s proofs (red, white, and blue), numbered and signed by the author/programmer.

 The book was copy-edited and designed by the proprietor.
 It was proofread by him with the kind assistance of Stephanie Strickland.
 Specifically, spelling and punctuation corrections were made, with U.S. spellings now used throughout.
 Sentences with proper nouns that remained were manually removed.
 No other changes were made to the output, which derives almost entirely from the English and Simple English Wikipedias.

-Responses to the first draft · About the author · Sample pages · Code link & excerpt
+Responses to the first draft · About the author · Readings & exhibits · Sample pages · Code link & excerpt

 The first draft of the generating program was written in November 2017 for NaNoGenMo (National Novel Generation Month).
 Here is what some of the people who wrote and read NaNoGenMo novels said about the first draft, generated that month:

 “maybe the greatest compliment for a generative book: i read the whole thing, in one sitting” —Everest Pipkin